Airlines rally as UK's FTSE rebounds off 5-1/2 month lows

 LONDON, July 1 Britain's top equity index bounced back from five-and-a-half month lows on Wednesday, lifted by airline stocks that were boosted by lower oil prices and a recommendation for a new runway at London's Heathrow airport.

-Airline shares were boosted as oil prices fell on the back of record new production levels and after a government-appointed commission said Britain should build a third runway at Heathrow.
+Airline shares were boosted as oil prices fell on the back of record new production levels and after a government-appointed commission said Britain should build a third runway at Heathrow airport.

 "Improving capacity at Heathrow will definitely help those stocks, while the lower oil price is giving them a further lift," said Securequity sales trader Jawaid Afsar, who added he had recently bought shares in easyJet and IAG.